Make an impact through the Leadership Institute

 Taking on current and future challenges and opportunities across the global landscape requires a unique blend of scientific know-how and leadership.
 As a complement to strong disciplinary knowledge, leadership means working with people to solve problems, create opportunities, and move programs, organizations, and people forward.

-Once accepted, they embark on a yearlong journey of leadership development and practice that includes taking a three-credit course in both the fall and spring semesters, taking part in an off-campus retreat, and managing a capstone team project.
-In between semesters, the students and their instructors take a week-long trip to Richmond and Washington, D.C., during which they meet with with leaders and policymakers from various government agencies, nonprofit organizations, and private industries
+The Leadership Institute equips our students with the skills and tools they need to solve critical problems facing society in the management and utilization of natural resources and in environmental stewardship.
+Once accepted, participants embark on a yearlong journey of leadership development and practice that includes two three-credit courses, an off-campus retreat, and a capstone team project.
+Students also take a weeklong trip to Washington, D.C., and other locations to meet with leaders and policymakers from government agencies, nonprofit organizations, and private industries.

 What you’ll learn in the Leadership Institute

-- How your personality type affects your interactions with others, and how you process information, make decisions, and approach tasks
+- You'll learn about yourself, like how your personality type affects your interactions with others and how you process information and make decisions.

-- Be a junior or senior in any major within the College of Natural Resources and Environment
+- Be a rising junior or senior in any major within the College of Natural Resources and Environment.

-- Have the desire to lead and make a difference in conservation of natural resources and the environment
+- Have the desire to lead and make a difference in the conservation of natural resources and the environment.